 As EMV adoption picks up, and people start to experience its lag time, contactless payment adoption will likely accelerate.
 This is a trend we’ve seen in countries that have adopted EMV as the standard.

 In short, the liability shift can seem complicated, but it doesn’t need to be scary.
 Hopefully this guide has armed you with all the information you need to know—and explained how you can protect your business.
 To be completely protected against the liability shift, order the Square contactless and chip reader.
-We’ll cover all liability shift charges that would have been passed on to you until you receive your new reader in the mail.
 Then, you’ll be good to go with accepting the latest, most secure forms of payment.

 Accept every way your customers want to pay.

-Take chip cards, Apple Pay, and Android Pay anywhere and never miss a sale again.Learn More
+Take chip cards, Apple Pay, and Google Pay anywhere and never miss a sale again.Learn More